Yellow fever vaccine

 You should not receive this vaccine if you have ever had a life-threatening allergic reaction to a yellow fever vaccine, or if you have:

-a disorder such as myasthenia gravis, DiGeorge syndrome, or tumor of the thymus gland;
+a disorder such as myasthenia gravis;

-if your thymus has been surgically removed; or
+a disease or tumor of the thymus gland, or if your thymus has been surgically removed; or

-if you are breast-feeding a baby.
+if you have received a transplant.

 If you have a high risk of exposure to yellow fever, you may need to receive the vaccine even if you have an allergy to eggs or chicken products.
 Your doctor can give you the vaccine in several small doses to avoid an allergic reaction.